Mitchell Sogin: Career

-Research Initiatives
+Research initiatives

-Dr. Sogin’s molecular phylogeny from ribosomal RNA sequences provided a framework for reconstructing the evolution of microbial eukaryotes.
+Sogin’s molecular phylogeny from ribosomal RNA sequences provided a framework for reconstructing the evolution of microbial eukaryotes.
 He documented early diverging eukaryotic lineages, giving the earliest evidence of a link between animals and fungi, to the exclusion of all other eukaryotes.
 His work demonstrated that the AIDS-related pathogen Pneumocystis shares a recent common ancestor with fungi instead of with the parasitic protozoa that cause malaria.
 He also discovered the “rare biosphere” which represents most of Earth’s microbial diversity.
 Sogin was the first to use PCR to amplify and sequence ribosomal RNA genes and to use next generation DNA sequencing to characterize complex microbial communities, which now dominates the field of molecular microbial ecology, including efforts underway within the Human Microbiome Project.
 He has contributed to analytical strategies to determine the taxonomic identity of marker gene surveys and with David Mark Welch of the Josephine Bay Paul Center has established the Visualization of Microbial Population Structures (VAMPS) website, which offers tools for comparing microbial community populations.
 As part of the Census of Marine Life, Sogin formed and led the International Census of Marine Microbes.
-His group currently collaborates on studies of human microbiome dynamics with Dr. Eugene Chang of the University of Chicago.
+His group currently collaborates on studies of human microbiome dynamics with Eugene Chang of the University of Chicago.
 They study pouchitis, a model for ulcerative colitis.
-Dr. Sogin also serves on the editorial boards of the Journal of Eukaryotic Microbiology (formerly Journal of Protozoology), Molecular Phylogenetics and Evolution, Protist (formerly Archiv für Protistenkunde), Applied and Environmental Microbiology, and Environmental Microbiology.
+Sogin also serves on the editorial boards of the Journal of Eukaryotic Microbiology (formerly Journal of Protozoology), Molecular Phylogenetics and Evolution, Protist (formerly Archiv für Protistenkunde), Applied and Environmental Microbiology, and Environmental Microbiology.